docwhat/iated/README.md

 `GET /preferences/set-editor` require "token".

 This opens  a dialog on the system running IATed to choose the editor.

-### Authenticate/Token Exchange

-`GET /hello`

-Returns `ok`.

-IATed pops up a dialog box saying that someone is trying to access IATed and has a 4 digit number (the "secret")to enter into the web browser to allow access.
-Similar to bluetooth connections.

-`POST /hello` with secret=/[0-9]{4}/

-If this is passed in, then the popup goes away and the "token" is returned.

 ## Example sessions.